jesuschao/Power-BI-Project/README.md

 ### PURPOSE

-This work has no other aim than using different aspects from Power BI such as:
+This work has no other purpose than using different aspects from Power BI such as:

 - Connecting and shaping data.

+- Connecting and shaping data with Power BI.

 - Analyzing Data with DAX calculations.

-- Visualization Data with Power BI report.
+- Visualization Data with Power BI reports.

+This exercise was done from an [Udemy](https://www.udemy.com/course-dashboard-redirect/?course_id=1570206) course.
+All data has been taken from this course.